 You will be taught how to load and restrain cargo in such a way that the aircraft remains stable throughout all stages of flight.
-You could be streamed to be a rotary crewman and find yourself on operations transporting cargo and troops around the front line.
-As a fixed wing crewman, you could find yourself transporting passengers and freight over long distances and also in operational areas.
+You will also be taught the responsibilities you will have to the aircraft captain for everything that is in the cargo bay of the aircraft.
+You could be streamed rotary crewman and find yourself on operations transporting troops and cargo around the front line.
+If you are streamed fixed wing crewman, then you could find yourself transporting passengers and freight over long distances, and also within operational areas.

 For your first tour you will be posted to a flying station in the UK.
 During this tour you will be in an operational and training role, involving frequent overseas detachments.
 There will be other more experienced Weapon Systems Operators to help develop your skills and knowledge.